Errata for “Concepts, Techniques, and Models of Computer Programming”

 “Nothing that Man creates should be too perfect, lest it make the gods jealous and bring down their wrath.”

-For the fourth printing (since 2008), this page is like the legendary book about snakes in Ireland: Chapter 1.
-There are no snakes.
-The end.
-There are no known errors in the fourth printing.
-This page lists all known errors and their corrections for the second and third printings of the book.
-For those who have a copy of the first printing, its errors are given here.
+This page lists all known errors and their corrections for the most recent (fourth or higher) printings of the book.
+The errors in the first printing are given here and the errors in the second and third printings are given here.
 If you find any new errors, please notify one of the authors.
-We use the following notation for the corrections: positive line numbers start counting from the top of the text body; negative line numbers start counting from the bottom.
+We use the following notation for the corrections: positive line numbers start counting from the top of the text body (including section titles); negative line numbers start counting from the bottom (including section titles and footnote text).

-The authors wish to thank the following people for their help in finding errors in the book: Hassan Aït-Kaci, Stefan Andrei, Christopher Campbell, Raphaël Collet, Arnaud Dagnelies, Olivier Danvy, Juan Francisco Diaz, Isabelle Dony, Jeff Jackson, John Johnson, Kent Johnson, Harish Karnick, Waclaw Kusnierczyk, Irene Langkilde-Geary, Gary T. Leavens, Mark S. Miller, David R. Musser, Konstantin Popov, Chris Rathman, Fred Spiessens, and Tony Tanami Vågenes.
+The authors wish to thank the following people for their help in finding errors in the book since the first printing: Hassan Aït-Kaci, Stefan Andrei, Cosmin Arad, Shannon Behrens, Christopher Campbell, Raphaël Collet, Arnaud Dagnelies, Olivier Danvy, Juan Francisco Diaz, Isabelle Dony, Robert Godfroid, Faraz Hussain, Jeff Jackson, John Johnson, Kent Johnson, Harish Karnick, Lyle Kopnicky, Alexandre Kühn, Waclaw Kusnierczyk, Irene Langkilde-Geary, Erick Lavoie, Gary T. Leavens, Mark S. Miller, David R. Musser, Konstantin Popov, Chris Rathman, Fred Spiessens, Tony Tanami Vågenes, Ralf Treinen, and Valentin Vansteenberghe.

 Back to the book